PhucHauDeveloper/BadBlue/README.md

 [And some code from BlueDucky](https://github.com/pentestfunctions/BlueDucky)

 ## Introduction
-BabBlue is a powerful tool for exploiting a vulnerability in Bluetooth devices.
+BadBlue is a powerful tool for exploiting a vulnerability in Bluetooth devices.
 By running this script, you can:

 1. Load saved Bluetooth devices that are no longer visible but have Bluetooth still enabled.
 2. Automatically save any devices you scan.